BCM-HGSC/qdpi/README.md

 Quick Delta and PIleups
 =======================

-Over a set of bed regions, extract the coverage, read-length delta, and pileup variant positions.
+Over a set of bed regions, extract the coverage of reads spanning the region and their length delta by HP tag.

 Output is a tsv bed-like with columns:
 * chromosome